-How to pick a marriage counselor when you are facing distress in your marital life.
+Is there a way to learn how to pick a marriage counselor when facing distress in your marital life?
 Well, the answer is simple.
 Not all titled counselors are professionally trained counselors or even trained marriage counselors.

-When choosing a marriage counselor do not be afraid to ask the potential counselor about his or her professional qualifications.
+When choosing a marriage counselor, do not be afraid to ask the potential counselor about their professional qualifications.
 This will be easy to prove with documentation or online references.